OmniLayer/spec/README.md

 CFD bets store "leverage" in place of the data used by "bet threshold" in other bet types.
 If a bettor prefers that a 10% price movement means a 20% gain or loss, they may select 2x leverage (65536\*2=131072).
 Similarly, a 10% price movement could mean a 5% gain or loss using 0.5x leverage (65536\*0.5 = 32768).
 Just as with normal bets, a CFD bettor can "sweeten the deal" by offering better odds (a lower counter-wager amount).
 High-leverage bets or big price movements could result in a winnings calculation higher than the amount at stake, in which case the winner simply gets the entire pot.

-## Accepting a Bet
+### Accepting a Bet

 Say you see a bet which you would like to accept.
 Simply publish the inverse bet with matching odds and the same end date, and the Master Protocol will match them automatically (that is, everyone parsing Mastercoin data will mark both bets as accepted).
-Here is what a bet matching our last example published 5 days later (with 25 days to go) would look like:
+Here is what a bet matching our last example would look like:

 1. [Transaction version](#field-transaction-version) = 0
 1. Transaction type = 40 for creating a bet offer (32-bit unsigned integer, 4 bytes)